IDSIA/rexasi-pro/Trust-AI/README.md

 ### xgb_CASE1.ipynb

-Performs 7 fold LOOCV by training 7 eXtreme Gradient Boosting models models with 100 extimators and random seed 0 on original data.
+Performs 7 fold LOOCV by training 7 eXtreme Gradient Boosting models with 100 extimators and random seed 0 on original data.
 Then tests for original and augmented rain weak, rain strong and fog filters.
 Evaluates RMSE for each data fold.

 ### NN_CASE1.ipynb